ThreeelectronInc/threeelectron/readme.md

 <img src="./src/assets/chicken.png" width="50">

-The core dependencies included are Three.js, React and Electron.
+The core dependencies included are Three.js and React.

 A few additional libraries such as Tone.JS are included for demo purposes only.